Jim Reese (musician): Success With Del-Fi Records

 This time around, Bob Keane, head of Del-Fi records saw great potential in the band, and signed them to his label.
 The band put out their initial release on Del-Fi's Donna label before releasing on Mustang Records, started up by Keane with Fuller's group specifically in mind.

 Before the group had been formally named, they went through a number of different temporary names under which they released their first records, until finally settling on the Bobby Fuller Four.
 Reese had been opposed to the name, as it suggests a higher role for Fuller, despite the rest of the band contributing equally.
 Despite this, the band achieved great success with their following singles, starting with "Let Her Dance" in June 1965.
 The band's biggest hit followed with "I Fought the Law", featuring Reese providing rhythm guitar and backing vocals.
-Reese contributed to both of the band's studio albums, KRLA King of the Wheels" and "I Fought the Law in 1965 and 1966, respectively.
+Reese contributed to both of the band's studio albums, KRLA King of the Wheels and I Fought the Law in 1965 and 1966, respectively.
 Reese appeared alongside the rest of the band in The Ghost in the Invisible Bikini in 1966.
-Reese was stuck miming keyboard, as there weren't two guitars on set (the one available went to Bobby).
+Reese was stuck miming keyboard, as there were not two guitars on set (the one available went to Bobby).
 Reese has also criticized the Vox equipment they were forced to use, and the unauthorized use of his likeness to advertise Vox products.

-Fuller's Death and Afterwards
+Fuller's death and afterwards

 The band was experiencing tensions following an under promoted tour and production changes in 1966.
-Upon returning home, Reese found a draft notice, this was during the Vietnam War.
-He planned to sell his Jaguar XKE to Fuller after the next band meeting on 18 July 1966.
-After Fuller failed to show up to either, it became obvious that something was wrong.
+Upon returning home, Reese found a draft notice as this was during the Vietnam War.
+He planned to sell his Jaguar XKE to Fuller after the next band meeting on July 18, 1966.
+After Fuller failed to show up, it appeared that something was wrong.
 Fuller was mysteriously later found dead in his mother's Oldsmobile, apparently due to asphyxiation.

 Four days later, three armed men came to the apartment Reese shared with drummer Dalton Powell, looking for Reese.
 While no conclusions have been made, Reese assumed it had to do with an insurance policy taken out on his life, possibly connected to Fuller's death (whose policy was worth between $800,000 and $1 million).

 Afterwards, Reese stepped out of the spotlight and settled down in Lufkin, Texas, where he would spend the rest of his life.
-On 26 October 1991, after playing a round of golf, Reese suffered a fatal heart attack as he was returning to his truck.
+On October 26, 1991, after playing a round of golf, Reese suffered a fatal heart attack as he was returning to his truck.
 He is buried in the Garden of Memories cemetery.